Loading market data...

 Who controls Samsung SDS?

-Samsung Electronics is the largest shareholder, and Samsung SDI holds a stake as well, keeping the company within the Samsung Group's orbit.
+Samsung Electronics is the largest shareholder, and Samsung C&T holds a substantial stake as well, keeping the company within the Samsung Group's orbit.
 Members of the group's controlling Lee family have also held direct personal stakes, which is why the stock has long featured in discussions of Samsung's ownership structure.

 How can foreign investors get exposure to Samsung SDS?